Tips on Preparing for Your Motorcycle Transport

 Battery and Gas Tank

 Most car shippers require you to empty your car’s gas tank, except for the small amount required to move it on and off the truck.
-Your motorcycle transport will require that you empty your tank completely, since it can me moved without being turned on and driven.
+Your motorcycle transport will require that you empty your tank completely since it can be moved without being turned on and driven.
 In addition, you should remove the battery, so that it is not exposed to extremely high temperatures or other conditions that might cause the motorcycle to be damaged.
-Some transporters require the tank be half full, the battery charged, and the tires inflated, so check with your company to be sure.
+Some transporters require the tank to be half full, the battery charged, and the tires inflated, so check with your company to be sure.

 Wash Your Motorcycle

 Thoroughly wash and inspect your motorcycle.
-This will give you a chance to examine and catalog any scratches, dings, or dents or other damage that your motorcycle already has before you entrust it to someone else to transport.
+This will give you a chance to examine and catalog any scratches, dings, or dents, or other damage that your motorcycle already has before you entrust it to someone else to transport.
 You can also photograph your motorcycle from all angles to have a visual record of its condition before the move.

 Secure Loose Parts

 If there is anything on your motorcycle that could come loose and fall off during the move or while the motorcycle is being transported, you should either make sure it is secure or remove it if possible.
-For example, saddle bags, the exhaust, tank bags and fairing should all be secured to reduce loose parts being bumped around during transport.
+For example, saddlebags, the exhaust, tank bags, and fairing should all be secured to reduce loose parts being bumped around during transport.
 These parts can be secured by tying them all together and keeping them supported and stable while the motorcycle is being moved.
 In addition, your mover is generally not responsible for these types of items.

 Check the Tires

 Make sure the tires are properly inflated and check your motorcycle for fluid leaks.
 Also, a quick check should be done to ensure that the motorcycle is functioning properly and that all parts are working before being transported.
-If you find any issues, consult a motorcycle mechanic to determine what needs to repaired before you have it moved, and what you can have repaired at a later date.
+If you find any issues, consult a motorcycle mechanic to determine what needs to repair before you have it moved, and what you can have repaired at a later date.